mschauer/NanoTimes.jl/README.md

    &diamond; enhances the ability to work with mixed time masures
    &diamond; covers all levels of FINRA, MiFID II timestamp t

->  The 2018 US, EU financial regulations governing timestamps requi re each stamped time be within _100 microseconds_ of UTC, which includes leap seconds.
-To be fully compliant, use a high quality time server/service.
+>  The 2018 US, EU financial regulations governing timestamps require stamped times encode UTC ±50 microseconds.
+This package does not know whether a conforming time server is present.
+The timestamps will be precise; where the time base is UTC traceable and stable,  the timestamps will comply with FINRA and MiFID II 2018 regulations.